1 Combat Engineer Regiment

 1 Combat Engineer Regiment (1 CER, 1^{er} Régiment du génie de combat) is a Regular Force regiment of the Royal Canadian Engineers (RCE) commanded by a lieutenant-colonel.
 Its headquarters is in the Patton Building at CFB Edmonton (Steele Barracks), Alberta, and it is assigned to 1 Canadian Mechanized Brigade Group.

 History

 1 CER was continually involved with rotations to Afghanistan as part of the ongoing War on Terror.
 Due to the regiment's special armoured engineer capability, every Canadian rotation since 2006 had a minimum of an armoured troop from 1 CER attached.

-As of the start of 2011, 1 CER had six soldiers killed in Afghanistan.
+1 CER had six soldiers killed in Afghanistan.

 Organization

 Armoured engineers

-1 CER is different from other CERs units as it holds the Canadian Army's armoured engineer capability.
-Formerly this was provided by the Badger Armoured Engineer Vehicle (AEV) Since 2018 the Badger AEV has been replaced by a new Leopard 2 based AEV that is known in Canadian service as the Ram AEV2.
+1 CER is different from other CERs as it holds the Canadian Army's armoured engineer capability.
+Formerly this was provided by the Badger Armoured Engineer Vehicle (AEV) Since 2018 the Badger AEV has been replaced by a Leopard 2–based AEV that is known in Canadian service as the AEV2 (still commonly called the Badger, or Badger 2).